SHL (motorcycle): Pre-war

 The Huta Ludwików (Ludwików Ironworks), founded in 1919 in Kielce, at first produced hardware and agricultural machines.
 From 1938 it started production of a light motorcycle of its own design, using imported 98 cm³ British Villiers engines, with parts of engines locally manufactured.
-The motorcycle was named SHL 98 – the SHL being a short for Suchedniowska Huta Ludwików (Suchedniów Ludwików Ironworks, as the works were initially owned by a foundry in Suchedniów).
+The motorcycle was named SHL 98 – SHL being short for Suchedniowska Huta Ludwików (Suchedniów Ludwików Ironworks, as the works were initially owned by a foundry in Suchedniów).
 Fewer than 1,000 motorcycles were manufactured before the outbreak of World War II in 1939 and the German occupation of Poland.